Dendrochronologyy/SimplBox/README.md

 #SimplBox

-SimplBox is an image lightbox script.
+SimplBox is a lightweight image lightbox script.
 SimplBox is written in native JavaScript, that is, it does not depend on any 3rd-party libraries or frameworks such as jQuery or any other.

 **Table of Contents**<br>
 1. [Why SimplBox](https://github.com/Dendrochronologyy/SimplBox#why-simplbox)<br>